 The best umbrella companies will assign a specific account manager to handle each account.

-Find Out More About Umbrella Companies
+Find Out More About Umbrella Agency

 If you would like more information about umbrella companies or other solutions to make Global Expansion in a more cost-efficient manner, you can contact NH Global Partners.

-We focus on providing business solutions to companies that do not have existing legal entities in Asia or that require additional office support.
+We focus on providing global business solutions to companies that do not have existing legal entities in Asia or that require additional office support.

 Our service offerings allow foreign businesses to reduce administrative costs, simplify and centralize payments and delegate compliance matters and regulatory matters to a local company with existing relationships with governmental agencies.